-A magnificent tree, Juglans elaeopyren can be found in the Gilbert Carter Woodland.
+A magnificent tree, Juglans major can be found in the Gilbert Carter Woodland.

-Juglans elaeopyren, or the Texan walnut, is one of approximately 15 species of deciduous woodland trees which occur in south eastern Europe, Asia, North America and northern South America.
-In the wild this species has a natural distribution of the southern United States and central and northern South America, and it was introduced to European gardens in the 1880’s.
+Juglans major, or the Arizona walnut, is one of approximately 15 species of deciduous woodland trees which occur in south eastern Europe, Asia, North America and northern South America.
+In the wild this species has a natural distribution from Mexico to the southwestern United States, where it grows along permanent and ephemeral waterways, and also in valleys and canyon walls.
 It is a highly attractive specimen tree with deeply fissured bark and a wide, spreading crown.
 The leaves are formed of up to twenty narrow, toothed leaflets, which take on golden tones in autumn, and it produces globose fruits covered with a thin husk.
-There is some discussion about the taxonomy of this species, with some considering it to be synonymous with J. major, which is considered by some to be a variety of J. microcarpa.
-Regardless of its correct name, there is no detracting from the fact that this is a splendid tree.
-In his ‘Trees and Shrubs Hardy in the British Isles’ W J Bean noted that ‘a very handsome specimen grows in the University Botanic Garden, Cambridge.’
+It is often confused with the Texas walnut (J. microcarpa syn.
+J. eleaopyren).
+This is a splendid tree, and Bean observed in his ‘Trees and Shrubs Hardy in the British Isles’ that ‘a very handsome specimen grows in the University Botanic Garden, Cambridge.’